hariprasadchintham/Decentro_Task/README.md

 # Decentro_Task
 Automated tests for ReqRes API endpoints using Python and unittest, covering CRUD operations, authentication, and error handling."
-"Test cases ensure API reliability and functionality, with clear documentation for setup and execution steps."
+"Test cases ensure API reliability and functionality, with clear documentation for setup and execution steps." <br>
-ReqRes API Automation Tests
+ReqRes API Automation Tests<br>
-This repository contains automated tests for testing ReqRes API endpoints using Python and the unittest module.
+This repository contains automated tests for testing ReqRes API endpoints using Python and the unittest module.<br>

-Chosen Endpoints
+Chosen Endpoints<br>
-The following endpoints from ReqRes are tested in this repository:
+The following endpoints from ReqRes are tested in this repository:<br>

 GET /api/users: Get a list of users.

 GET /api/users/{id}: Get a single user by ID.

 POST /api/users: Create a new user.

 PUT /api/users/{id}: Update user information by ID.

 DELETE /api/users/{id}: Delete a user by ID.
 POST /api/login: Login endpoint for authentication.
 Prerequisites